 In this article, we’ll explore the key differences between dedicated and shared fiber, and help you decide which option delivers the speed, security, and reliability your business needs to thrive.

-Fiber internet is a type of Wi-Fi service that uses fiber-optic cables made of small, flexible glass strands to transmit data via light.
+Fiber internet is a type of service that uses fiber-optic cables made of small, flexible glass strands to transmit data via light.
 This technology enables better speed, reliability, and security than traditional cable internet.
-Light signals can travel faster and more reliably over long distances, and carry more data than traditional copper internet cables.
+Light signals can travel faster and more reliably over long distances and carry more data than traditional copper internet cables.

 A dedicated fiber network, also referred to as “Direct Internet Access” (DIA), provides a private, secure connection for businesses who need high bandwidth, and increased speeds and security from their network provider.
 If you often send or receive large files from clients, use video conferencing software, or accept online transactions, a dedicated business-grade fiber network will likely improve your business’s speed and efficiency so you can reach your growth goals faster.